Spring Miso Mahi-Mahi Noodles

 Instructions

-1. Heat a large skillet over medium high heat and once hot, add the fish and sear for 3-4 minutes, brushing the fish with the marinade as it cooks.
-Flip pieces and cook until fully done.
-Remove from pan and pour into a separate dish, then cover and set aside for a moment.
+3. Heat a large skillet over medium-high heat (about 375°F/190°C).
+Once hot, add the fish and sear for 3-4 minutes, brushing the fish with the marinade as it cooks.
+Flip and cook until fully done.
+Remove from pan, pour into a separate dish, cover, and set aside.

-2. Add the sesame oil to pan along with the bok choy and snap peas.
-Cook for 3-4 minutes then add in the spiralized zucchini and cook for an additional 1-2 minutes.
-Pour in any of the remaining marinade and add the basil and cilantro.
+4. Add sesame oil to the pan along with the bok choy and snap peas.
+Cook for 3-4 minutes, then add the spiralized zucchini and cook for an additional 1-2 minutes.
+Pour in any remaining marinade and add the basil and cilantro.
 Gently stir over heat for another minute.

 Notes